Betty Stöve

 Betty Flippina Stöve (born 24 June 1945) is a Dutch former professional tennis player.
-She is best known for reaching the ladies' singles final, the ladies' doubles final and the mixed doubles final during the same year at Wimbledon in 1977.
-She also won ten Grand Slam titles in women's doubles and mixed doubles.
+She is best known for reaching the ladies' singles final, the ladies' doubles final and the mixed doubles final during the same year at Wimbledon in 1977, but she lost in all three.
+She won ten Grand Slam titles in women's doubles and mixed doubles.